Blockstream/satellite/doc/antenna-pointing.md

 - [SDR-based](#sdr-based)

 As an alternative, if you prefer, you can try using a satellite finder prior to locking the receiver.
-See the instructions at the [satellite finder section](#satellite-finder).
+This is generally more useful for the TBS5927 and S400 receivers.
+In contrast, for SDR-based receivers, the SDR signal visualization tools are sufficient for pointing.
+Refer to the instructions at the [satellite finder section](#satellite-finder).

 ### TBS5927